 - Each Safe Communities program is required to conduct at least one interactive, evidence-based youthful driver (ages 15 1⁄2 24) event to address seat belts, impaired driving, distracted driving, speed, and other risky driving behaviors.
 Examples of a youthful driver event include, but are not limited to Think Fast, Arrive Alive, Cinema Drive, partnering with SADD and/or FCCLA, or another youth focused event (high-school/college sporting events) that addresses traffic crash (fatal or serious injury) problem identification.
 OTSO recommends scheduling the event during National Teen Driver Safety Week, Prom, Homecoming, or Distracted Driving Month. - Each Safe Communities program is required to conduct a "Click it or Ticket" and a "Drive Sober or Get Pulled Over" kick-off event.
 Each Safe Communities must conduct its own event in its own county.
-The CIOT event must be no earlier than May 13, 2024 and no later than May 24, 2024.
-The DSOGPO event must be no earlier than August 9, 2024 and no later than August 23, 2024.
+The CIOT event must be no earlier than May 12, 2025 and no later than May 23, 2025.
+The DSOGPO event must be no earlier than August 8, 2025 and no later than August 22, 2025.
 These events must include participation, at a minimum, by your coalition members, local law enforcement, community leaders, and the media.
 Each Safe Communities must complete and submit a Kick-off Event Form by the required deadline.
 Each form will be reviewed for content.
-Additional participation in an adjacent county's event will be considered on a case-by-case basis. - Each Safe Communities program is required to conduct a media event for the Special Distracted Driving enforcement campaign October 5, 2023 - October 19, 2023.
-The media event must be no earlier than October 1, 2023 and no later than October 10, 2023.

-Each program should use the resources in its community for public information/educational materials.
+Additional participation in an adjacent county's event will be considered on a case-by-case basis. - Each program should use the resources in its community for public information/educational materials.
 Only a basic description is required in the budget.
 These items must be submitted to and approved by OTSO on a Request to Purchase form (including the purpose, need, how items will be distributed and how effectiveness will be measured) prior to incurring the cost.
 These items should complement the program area that is addressed with each countermeasure.

-In addition to distributing public information/educational materials, the two required kick off events, and the required media event, Safe Communities must take advantage of opportunities to interact with the community.
+In addition to distributing public information/educational materials and the two required kick off events, Safe Communities must take advantage of opportunities to interact with the community.

 See chart below for the minimum number of "events" (in addition to the kick-off events) required by grant amount.
 An acceptable in-person event is where you set up a table, booth, tent, etc. and interact with the public to deliver OTSO approved traffic safety messaging to the appropriate target audience. (i.e., going to a kid's event to talk to parents about impaired driving is not acceptable).
 These events must include activities where there is interaction beyond distributing materials.
 Spin wheels, corn hole, school presentations, and presentations to local groups are examples of activities that when combined with education and pre and post surveys are acceptable.
 Virtual events above and beyond the required minimum number of in-person events must be submitted in the grant proposal.
 All events will be reviewed to ensure all traffic safety problems are addressed in the community.